-Prior to this offering, the Series I warrants have an exercise price of \$13.50 per share but are subject to antidilution adjustment in the event we issue additional shares of common stock at a price below the current exercise price.
+Currently, the Series I warrants have an exercise price of \$13.50 per share.
+As a result of this offering, the Series I warrants will be subject to an antidilution adjustment resulting in an exercise price of \$12.77 per share because we are issuing additional shares of common stock at a price below the current exercise price.
 See "Risk Factors-The offering price and price of our common stock in the future could result in a reduction of the exercise price of our Series I warrants and result in dilution of our common stock."